Capacitor: Hazards and safety

-The hazards posed by a capacitor are usually determined, foremost, by the amount of energy stored, which is the cause of things like electrical burns or heart fibrillation.
+The hazards posed by a capacitor are usually determined by the amount of energy stored, which can cause electrical burns or heart fibrillation.
 Factors such as voltage and chassis material are of secondary consideration, which are more related to how easily a shock can be initiated rather than how much damage can occur.
-Under certain conditions, including conductivity of the surfaces, preexisting medical conditions, the humidity of the air, or the pathways it takes through the body (i.e.: shocks that travel across the core of the body and, especially, the heart are more dangerous than those limited to the extremities), shocks as low as one joule have been reported to cause death, although in most instances they may not even leave a burn.
-Shocks over ten joules will generally damage skin, and are usually considered hazardous.
-Any capacitor that can store 50 joules or more should be considered potentially lethal.
+Although they usually do not leave a burn, shocks as low as one joule have been reported to cause death under certain conditions, including conductivity of the surfaces, preexisting medical conditions, the humidity of the air, or the pathways it takes through the body (i.e. shocks that travel across the core of the body and, especially, through the heart are more dangerous than those limited to the extremities).
+Shocks over ten joules generally damage skin, and are considered hazardous.
+Any capacitor that can store 50 joules or more is considered potentially lethal.

-Capacitors may retain a charge long after power is removed from a circuit; this charge can cause dangerous or even potentially fatal shocks or damage connected equipment.
-For example, even a seemingly innocuous device such as a disposable-camera flash unit, powered by a 1.5 volt AA battery, has a capacitor which may contain over 15 joules of energy and be charged to over 300 volts.
-This is easily capable of delivering a shock.
-Service procedures for electronic devices usually include instructions to discharge large or high-voltage capacitors, for instance using a Brinkley stick.
-Capacitors may also have built-in discharge resistors to dissipate stored energy to a safe level within a few seconds after power is removed.
+Capacitors may retain a charge long after power is removed from a circuit; this charge can cause dangerous or fatal shocks or damage connected equipment.
+For example, the flash of a disposable camera has a photoflash capacitor that may contain over 15 joules of energy and be charged to over 300 volts.
+Service procedures for electronic devices usually include instructions to discharge large or high-voltage capacitors.
+Larger capacitors may have built-in discharge resistors to dissipate stored energy to a safe level within a few seconds after power is removed.
 High-voltage capacitors are stored with the terminals shorted, as protection from potentially dangerous voltages due to dielectric absorption or from transient voltages the capacitor may pick up from static charges or passing weather events.